UMass-UCAs/umass-ucas.github.io/faq.md

 <br/>

 __Q: Can I know what the duties of each class is before filling out my preferences?__ <br/>
-__A:__ Unfortunately, since instructors shift every semester for many courses, it's difficult for us to provide any information on how a particular instructor will run a course and what the expected role of the UCAs will be.
+__A:__ Unfortunately, since instructors shift every semester for many courses, it's difficult for us to provide any general information on how a particular instructor will run a course and what the expected role of the UCAs will be.
 Some professors prefer that their UCAs stick to grading only, while others have UCAs hold office hours, or work on assignment infrastructure.
 If you have specific questions about a specific class, you can always email the UCA coordinators, talk to the course instructor, or a current UCA for that class.

 <br/>